808alex/808alex/README.md

 `JavaScript` `Node.js` `Express` `SQLite` `Java` `C` `Git`

-I also build with AI-assisted development — directing, reviewing, and testing end to end rather than writing every line by hand.
+I also build with AI-assisted development — directing, reviewing, and testing end to end, while developing a working understanding of prompt engineering along the way.

 ## Reach me